Helmut Kelleners

-Helmut Franz Kelleners (born 29 December 1939 in Moers) is a former race driver from Germany.
+Helmut Franz Kelleners (born 29 December 1939 in Moers) is a German former race driver.
 He has won the Spa 24 Hours (1968 and 1970) and the 24 Hours Nürburgring (1972).
-From 1980 to 1981, Kelleners formed a successful partnership with Italian driver Umberto Grano, securing three consecutive editions of the European Touring Car Championship at the wheel of a BMW.
+Having won the European Touring Car Championship in 1980 with Siegfried Müller Jr., from 1981 to 1982 Kelleners formed a successful partnership with Italian driver Umberto Grano, securing three consecutive editions of the European Touring Car Championship at the wheel of a BMW.

 His son Ralf Kelleners is also a race car driver.